 It’s important to use a physician who fully understands the anatomy and the function of the muscles underneath your skin, so you do not have any inadvertent paralysis of muscles that could result in asymmetry.
 Choosing a plastic surgeon who has intimate knowledge and training is a wise choice- after all, it is your face.

 Is It True that BOTOX Can Be Used to Treat Migraines?

 Yes.
 At least two research studies in plastic surgery literature have conclusively proven that BOTOX can minimize the number of migraines and the intensity of these disabling headaches.

 One of the reasons why a migraine can develop is due to irritation of the nerves that traverse between the forehead and scalp muscles.
 By paralyzing the muscles, these nerves are not irritated and do not lead to the initiation of a migraine.
-The correct location of the migraine and the nerves is essential in treating migraine attacks.
+The correct location of the migraine and the nerves are essential in treating migraine attacks.

 Does BOTOX Make Me Lose Facial Expression?

-No. If correctly administered by a plastic surgeon with a detailed knowledge of the underlying muscles of animation of the face, forehead or brow, they are never completely eliminated.
+No. If correctly administered by a plastic surgeon with detailed knowledge of the underlying muscles of animation of the face, forehead or brow, they are never completely eliminated.
 You will appear rejuvenated but not paralyzed.

 Can Anyone Be Treated with BOTOX?
 Are There Some Patients on Whom BOTOX Should Not Be Used?

 - BOTOX is not recommended if you have an infection at the site of injection.

 - Those with peripheral motor nerve disorders, such as myasthenia gravis (temporary but progressive paralysis of the muscles) are at increased risk of complications.